Works

 Do not go gentle into that good night

-Do not go gentle into that good night is both a performance and an object—a quiet yet piercing intervention that probes the tension between activism and spectacle, protest and poetry, conviction and doubt.
+Do not go gentle into that good night is both performance and object: a small yet inescapable intervention that probes the tension between activism and spectacle, protest and poetry, militancy and resignation.

-Do not go gentle into that good night is both a performance and an object—a quiet yet piercing intervention that probes the tension between activism and spectacle, protest and poetry, conviction and doubt.
+Do not go gentle into that good night is both performance and object: a small yet inescapable intervention that probes the tension between activism and spectacle, protest and poetry, militancy and resignation.

 Video